 Use It

-If you are looking for a great project management tool, then ClickUp is in the elites.
-It is an excellent Microsoft Planner alternative as it offers more features than Microsoft.
+If you are looking for a great project management tool, ClickUp is among the elite.
+It is an excellent Microsoft Planner alternative because it offers more features than Microsoft.ย

 Use It